-Banks and other financial institutions make private student loans without any financial backing from the federal government.
-Some schools also have their own private loan products.
-Private loans are also called private-label or alternative loans.
-Because the government does not subsidize private student loans, the rates and terms are not regulated the way they are for federal loans, which makes private loans more risky and expensive.
+Banks and other financial institutions make private student loans without any direct financial backing from the federal government.
+Private loans are also known as private-label or alternative loans.

 Private loan terms and conditions, including interest rates and fees, are generally based on your credit history or a co-signer’s credit history.
-This means that low-income students or those with negative credit histories will likely receive more expensive loans.
-Like government loans, private loans are supposed to be used only to finance postsecondary education (including books, transportation, and room and board).
+Like government loans, most private loans are supposed to be used only to finance postsecondary education (including books, transportation, and room and board).
 Check your school’s estimated cost of attendance and consult with the financial aid office before deciding on a private loan amount.

 Private lenders may pressure or even require you to get a co-signer.
 A co-signer is a relative, friend or someone else who agrees to be responsible for your debt.
 Co-signers must understand that they are responsible for paying back the debt just as if they had received the money.
 The CFPB has sample letters to help you request that the lender release a co-signer from an account.
 Many lenders advertise that a co-signer may be released after a certain number of payments or other requirements, but do not let you know when you are eligible.